-After 28 days you will be required to make a further payment which will be in the region of 30% of the value of the property, (Again this can vary, depending on the payment terms.)
-You will only be asked to pay this when your lawyer has made all the necessary checks on the property and confirmed that it is clear for you to purchase and has all the necessary licenses.
-Depending on the agreed payment terms you will then either pay percentage payments and a final payment on completion when you exchange final contracts or one final payment.
+After 28 days you will be required to make a further payment, which will be in the region of 30% of the value of your luxury Marbella property, (again this can vary, depending on the payment terms).
+You will only be asked to pay this when your lawyer has made all the necessary checks on the property, confirmed that it is clear for you to purchase and has all the necessary licenses.
+Depending on the agreed payment terms, you will then either pay percentage payments and a final payment on completion, when you exchange final contracts, or one final payment.

-At Smart Xcape, we have drawn up this Spanish buying guide, with a lot of advice and steps to follow.
-This guide is intended to help you to obtain the information you will need and also an overview of the entire process of buying a house in Spain, nevertheless, you should always appoint a well-established law firm to represent you legally and look after your interest.
+At Xcape, we have drawn up this Spanish buying guide, with a lot of advice and steps to follow.
+This guide is intended to help you to obtain the information you will need and also contains an overview of the entire process of buying a house in Spain, nevertheless, you should always appoint a well-established law firm to represent you legally and look after your interests.

 The following are some very useful tips:

-The Spanish property conveyancing system, it´s not too complex, however, when buying a house you should always ensure that those involved in the transaction are qualified professionals who have expert knowledge of the system.
+The Spanish property conveyancing system, is not too complex, however, when buying a house you should always ensure that those involved in the transaction are qualified professionals, who have expert knowledge of the system.
 The role of a lawyer is acting in your best interests so they will do all that is necessary for you, ensuring your purchase contract achieves everything you expect and have agreed on.